-The boring facts are I was literally born in Providence Rhode Island.
-Though my name suggests otherwise, my family lived in a housing project in Woonsocket the first 5 or 6 years of my life.
+The boring facts are, I was literally born in Providence Rhode Island.
+Though my name suggests otherwise, my family lived in a housing project in Woonsocket the first six years of my life.
 Dynomite!
 Google it.
 Dynamites are a delicious Woonsocket tradition.
-We moved into a partially condemned apartment building to get out of the projects and things just kept getting better from there, meaning life has offered many colorful lessons.
-Thirteen years of those colorful lessons took place on Matha’s Vineyard, though it’s generally not associated with children of a lesser God.
+We moved into a partially condemned apartment building to get out and things just kept getting better from there, meaning life has offered many colorful lessons.
+Thirteen years of those lessons took place on Martha’s Vineyard, though it’s generally not associated with children of a lesser god.
 Rich people need their houses cleaned, kids watched, lawns mowed and trash picked up.
 My family was happy to oblige and the view didn’t suck.
 Society tries to polarize us as all good or all bad.
 Real life recipies are made up of everything; sweet, salty, fancy and sometimes old boxes of Jello collecting dust behind the food coloring in the empty baking cabinet.

-*If you’re in need of professional help I sincerely encourage you to seek it.
+If you’re in need of professional help you are sincerely encouraged to seek it.

-**Please note mostly all names have been changed, some words will occasionally be misspelled, some metaphors will crumble into run-on sentences that make zero sense, all photos and artwork are my own unless otherwise stated and I rarely brush my teeth before bed
+Please note some names have been changed, some words will occasionally be misspelled, some metaphors will crumble into run-on sentences that make zero sense, all photos and artwork are my own unless otherwise stated and I never put myself to bed on time.